getgauge/documentation/user/gauge_terminologies/concepts.md

 # Concepts
 ---
-Concepts provide the ability to combine multiple steps into a single step.
+Concepts provide the ability to combine re-usable logical groups of steps into a single unit.
 It provides a higher level abstraction of a business intent by combining steps.
-It's like refactoring out common code to a method except this is targetted at business intent and not code.

 They are defined in **`.cpt`** format files in the `specs` directory in the project.
 They can be inside nested directories inside the specs directory.